chinapedia/wikipedia.abstract.en/Page/Disc_golf.md

 By tradition, players throw from the tee box in the order of their score on the previous hole, with the lowest scorer throwing first.
 Most players also follow a loose code of courtesy while playing, which includes norms such as standing out of the sight line of the throwing player and avoiding making distracting noises.
 Because a thrown disc could injure someone, the Professional Disc Golf Association recommends that players "Never throw into a blind area or when spectators, pedestrians or facility users are within range."[32]

-Formal competitive play is governed by the PDGA Official Rules of Disc Golf and the PDGA Competition Manual for Disc Golf events.Disc_golf_in_basket.JPG
+Formal competitive play is governed by the PDGA Official Rules of Disc Golf and the PDGA Competition Manual for Disc Golf events.

 Disc types